 No. However, the majority of the teens in our programs come from lower socioeconomic families.
 It is your decision as to what you may be willing to spend on your activities with your mentee.
 In most instances your mentee may not have money with them for your activity.
 This may be something you can discuss with your mentee and their guardian prior to your scheduled activity.
-TeenWorks pays for all Quarterly Events in which mentors and mentees are invited.
+TeenWorks has a limited fund to help mentors pay for some activities with their mentees.
+We pay for any group events to which mentors and mentees are invited.

 Are there any other time commitment requirements I should know about?